ukaea/parallel-preprocessor/wiki/BuildOnLinux.md

 ###  Ubuntu 18.04 and 20.04, Debian 10

-The dependency is similar as Ubuntu 18.04, except OpenCASCADE is not installed from FreeCAD PPA, but Ubuntu official repository (version 7.3.3).
+The dependency is similar as Ubuntu and Debian.
+Ubuntu 18.04 must install OpenCASCADE from FreeCAD PPA, but Ubuntu 20.04 has occt in official repository (version 7.3.3).
+Since March 2021, FreeCAD 0.19 PPA has occt 7.5 available.
+It is recommended to user FreeCAD 0.19 and occt 7.5.

 ```bash
 # this repo contains submodule: